 On 25th May 2020 at around 05.00 they were apprehended in Draga Sant’Elia (Italy), having arrived after a long journey from Bosnia-Herzegovina.
-The people in transit, of Pakistani origin, had left in hope of safe passage to Italy, making the so-called “game” to reach Europe as a group of 42 people, including two unaccompanied minors.
+The people in transit, of Pakistani origin, had left in hope of safe passage to Italy as a group of 42 people, including two unaccompanied minors.

 During their stay they were issued a paper document which they had to sign.
 The document was from the State Police (Trieste border police sector), and is the “report of identification, election/declaration of domicile and appointment of the defender made by person under investigation.”